smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance/Security and Compliance.md

 ### Issue: Balancing Right to Erasure with Audit Requirements
 **Problem**: GDPR's right to erasure conflicts with regulatory requirements to maintain audit trails.

 **Solution**: The system implements pseudonymization of compliance-critical records while deleting non-essential personal data.
-Pseudonym mappings are now stored in a dedicated encrypted table with KMS integration.
+Pseudonym mappings are stored in a dedicated encrypted table with KMS integration.

 ```typescript
 async deleteUserDataWithAuditTrail(